Les Burdett

 Les Burdett served as the curator of the Adelaide Oval until 2010.
 He has also been hired to advise other international cricket grounds on the preparation of cricket pitches.
+He succeeded Arthur Lance and was succeeded by Damian Hough.
+He was the 9th Adelaide Oval Curator.

+Adelaide Oval's curator
-Adelaide-born Burdett joined South Australian Cricket Association in 1969 and he graduated to head curator by 1978.

-Burdett announced his retirement on 5 February 2010.
+Burdett joined South Australian Cricket Association in 1969 and he became curator in 1980 keeping that position until his retirement in February 2010.

+In 2008, Burdett was awarded the Medal of the Order of Australia (OAM).

+Legacy

+In 2024 during the Australia v.
+West Indies Test cricket match at the Adelaide Oval the SACA unveiled an honour board for the curators of the oval.